lucaselia10/restaurant-ordering-service/project_documents/design_document.md

 translate that to a table structure, like with the *`Playlist` POJO* versus the `playlists` table in the Unit 3 project.*

-MenuTable - holds menu items
+(out of scope) MenuTable - holds menu items

-OrderTable - holds order items
+OrderHistoryTable - holds previously placed Orders